A New Use For Browser Fingerprints: Defeating Spoofing

 We need some standar

 Why would I want to help defeat spoofing?
-(Score:2)
+(Score:5, Interesting)

 If a user has gone to the trouble of configuring a browser (or plugin) to spoof which browser they are using, why would I want to help researchers circumvent that?